 - Close on the loan: The final step involves reviewing the loan documents and paying loan fees and closing costs to close on the loan.

-Should You Refinance Your Reverse Mortgage?
+Should Your Client Refinance Their Reverse Mortgage?

-- You need more money
+- The borrower needs more money

 Pros and Cons of Refinancing a Reverse Mortgage